workflow automation vs Make Automation (formerly Integromat): Detailed 2024 Comparison

 * Offers more control over data flow and formatting within workflows.

-Verdict: Make offers significantly more robust data manipulation capabilities, allowing you to clean, transform, and route data with ease.
+Verdict: Make offers significantly more data manipulation capabilities, allowing you to clean, transform, and route data with ease.
 Zapier is adequate for basic data handling.

 Error Handling